nondeletable/ComfyLauncher/README.md

 You can download the latest build from the Releases page.

 ## 📬 Contacts
-- Telegram: @codebird_dev
+- Telegram: @nondeletable

-- Email: codebirdstudio@gmail.com
+- Email: nondeletable@gmail.com

 Thanks for using ComfyLauncher!
 We hope it makes your ComfyUI experience smoother and more organized 🪄